notcbw/2019_android_walkman/README.md

 ## Guides

+### <ins>For Windows Users Only</ins>:

+Fastboot doesn't work on Windows.
+You will have to download uuu [HERE](https://github.com/nxp-imx/mfgtools/releases/download/uuu_1.5.21/uuu.exe).
+Then use `uuu FB: <command>` instead of `fastboot <command>` when fastboot commands are used.

 ### Bootloader Unlocking

 This will erase all user data.
 In developer options, enable OEM unlocking and ADB debugging.
 Run `adb reboot bootloader` to enter fastboot mode.
 In fastboot mode (SONY logo), run `fastboot oem unlock`.
 After running that, it will appear to be stuck, but the device is actually trying to wipe the userdata partition.
 It would take around 500 seconds.
 After that, run `fastboot reboot` to reboot to OS.

 ### Disabling AVB

 This step is required to use custom kernels.
-To disable the AVB, flash the blank vbmeta file with the following command: `fastboot --disable-verity --disable-verification flash vbmeta blank_vbmeta.img`.
+To disable the AVB, flash the blank vbmeta file with the following command: `fastboot --disable-verity --disable-verification flash vbmeta_a blank_vbmeta.img`.
 It will bootloop first, then it would boot to recovery, saying that it failed to boot the Android system.
 You need to do a factory reset here.
 After a factory reset the OS should boot correctly.

 ### Kernel

 The kernel source in this repo was patched with KernelSU support, lower CPU frequency support and a more power-saving cpu frequency governor.
 Use the `walkman.config` file provided as the config.

 My prebuilt one is [HERE](https://github.com/notcbw/2019_android_walkman/releases/tag/v1).
-Flash it with command: `fastboot flash boot boot-zx500.img`.
+Flash it with command: `fastboot flash boot_a boot-zx500.img`.

 ### Changing Destination (Removing Volume Cap)